gukoff/RDFSharp.Semantics/README.md

-This project has been integrated in <a href="https://github.com/mdesalvo/RDFSharp">RDFSharp</a>
+This project is now part of <a href="https://github.com/mdesalvo/RDFSharp">RDFSharp</a>